World Cup of Darts Preview & Betting Guide

 World Cup of Darts European Nations

-These are the unseeded European nations for the 2025 World Cup of Darts; their players are assigned by qualifying tournaments that took place before the World Cup of Darts and are subject to change depending on availability.
+These were the unseeded European nations for the latest edition, their players were assigned by qualifying tournaments that took place before the World Cup of Darts and were subject to change depending on availability.

 Nation (Win-Loss)Player OnePlayer Two